nalinahuja/qcd/README.md

 ## Dependencies
 <p align="justify">
 QCD does not require any special dependencies to operate as a command line utility and uses common builtin commands during execution.
 However, there may be some dependencies missing depending on the operating system QCD is installed on.
-Some operating systems do not natively ship with the <code>curl</code> command which is used by QCD to download updates, making it a <i>non-critical</i> dependency.
+Some operating systems do not natively ship with the <code>curl</code> command which is used by QCD to download updates, making it a non-critical dependency.
 This means that if the user wants to use QCDs update functionality, then they will have to manually install this dependency using a tool like <a href="https://ubuntu.com/server/docs/package-management"><code>apt</code></a> or <a href="https://brew.sh"><code>brew</code></a>.
 </p>

 ## Installation